Skip to main content

 Will the Argonaut campus be expanded?

-Yes, new construction of classrooms and other improvements will start in Spring 2024.
+Yes, new construction of classrooms and other improvements will start after the Board approves the final Environmental Impact Report.
 Please see the facilities webpage for more information.

 Will staff, students, parents, and the community be involved in the consolidation process?